BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 To perform extraction, you will need an extraction config file as mentioned above.
 This file should contain the metadata of the ephys files that should be considered as well as the targets (protocols and efeatures) that should be extracted from the recordings present in these files.
 It is recommended that you generate this file programmatically.
 The notebook `./extraction_configuration.ipynb <./extraction_configuration.ipynb>`_ gives an example of how to do so.

 Then, to run the extraction, inform the name of the emodel in ``scripts/extract.sh`` and execute the file.
+Please navigate to the scripts directory in your terminal and then execute the following command: ``./extract.sh``
 The name of the emodel must match an entry of the file ``recipes.json``.

-The results of the extraction (if all goes well), should appear at the path mentioned in the entry ``efeatures`` of the recipe.
+The results of the extraction (if all goes well), should appear at the path mentioned in the entry ``features`` of the recipe.
 By convention, this path is usually set to ``./config/features/EMODEL_NAME.json``.
 If you asked for the extraction to be plotted in the settings, the plots will be in ``./figures/EMODEL_NAME/extraction/``.

 For a complete description of the extraction process, its inner working and settings please refer the `README and examples of BluePyEfe on GitHub <https://github.com/BlueBrain/BluePyEfe/>`_.